Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Introduction

-The engineering concept of feedback loops has been extremely useful in understanding nonlinear biological dynamics \cite{murray2007mathematical} and cellular regulations \cite{alon2006introduction}.
-In connection to gene regulatory networks, the biologist Ren\'{e} Thomas \cite{thomas1981relation} proposed two conjectures in 1981: (a) The existence of a positive feedback loop is a necessary condition for multiple stable states; (b) The existence of a negative feedback loop is a necessary condition for sustained oscillations.
+The engineering concept of feedback loops has been extremely useful in understanding nonlinear biological dynamics \cite{murray2007mathematical} and cellular regulation \cite{alon2006introduction} in terms of biochemical kinetics \cite{qian2012cooperativity}.
+In connection to gene regulatory networks, Ren\'{e} Thomas proposed two conjectures in $1981$ \cite{thomas1981relation}: (i) The presence of a positive feedback loop is a necessary condition for multiple stable states; (ii) The presence of a negative feedback loop is a necessary condition for sustained oscillations.
 Many efforts since then have been devoted to the investigation and proof of these two conjectures.
-However, almost all previous studies are based on deterministic representations of continuous or discrete dynamical systems such as ordinary differential equations (ODEs) or Boolean networks.
-In particular, the first conjecture has been studied extensively under both the continuous \cite{plahte1995feedback, gouze1998positive, snoussi1998necessary, cinquin2002positive, soule2003graphic} and discrete frameworks \cite{aracena2004positive, richard2007necessary, remy2008graphic, aracena2008maximum, richard2009positive}.
-Studies of the second conjecture are relatively limited; nice results have been obtained in the discrete case \cite{remy2008graphic, richard2010negative} and only partial results are available in the continuous case \cite{gouze1998positive, snoussi1998necessary}.
+However, the majority of previous studies are based on the theory of deterministic (continuous and discrete) dynamical systems, such as ordinary differential equations (ODEs) and Boolean networks.
+In the context of continuous dynamical systems, both the first and second conjectures have been extensively studied based on the concept of local or global interaction graphs \cite{plahte1995feedback, gouze1998positive, snoussi1998necessary, cinquin2002positive, soule2003graphic, richard2011stable}.

-Over the past two decades, large amounts of single-cell experiments \cite{elowitz2002stochastic, cai2006stochastic, bintu2016dynamics}, some with single-molecule sensitivity, have shown that gene expression in an individual cell is an inherently stochastic process due to small copy numbers of biochemical molecules and their stochastic kinetics \cite{paulsson2005models}.
-To explain ``noisy'' massive experimental data, significant progress has been made in the kinetic theory of single-cell stochastic gene expression \cite{paulsson2000random, sontag2004inferring, paulsson2005models, hornos2005self, shahrezaei2008analytical, kumar2014exact, cao2018linear}.
-Yet, there is still a lack of an analytic theory of stochastic oscillations at the single-cell level; neither is there a resolution of Thomas's second conjecture for stochastic gene expression kinetics with feedback controls.